eBOOKS

 The Santa Anita Rancho Anoakia Breeding Farm Catalog is a historical document of Arcadia’s agricultural past.
 It contains early history of the Santa Anita Rancho, describing its acreage, orchards, vineyards, winery, other crops, livestock, and thoroughbred running horses.
 It outlines various features of the livestock industry as embodied in the activities and ideals of the Santa Anita Rancho and the Anoakia Breeding Farm, under the management and ownership of Anita M. Baldwin, one of the daughters of Arcadia’s city founder Elias J. "Lucky” Baldwin.

-This content is hosted at Internet Archive.
-The Santa Anita Rancho Anoakia Breeding Farm Catalog was digitized by a California Revealed 2020-2021 grant.
+The Santa Anita Rancho Anoakia Breeding Farm Catalog is hosted at the Internet Archive, and was digitized by a California Revealed grant in 2020-2021.

 Arcadia: Where Ranch and City Meet by Pat McAdam and Sandy Snider

-Thanks to a very generous donation from the Friends of the Arcadia Public Library, the Library now has a digitized version of Arcadia: Where Ranch and City Meet on our website.
-This comprehensive and excellent history of Arcadia has long been out of print and is now searchable from home 24 hours a day/7 days a week.
+Thanks to a generous donation from the Friends of the Arcadia Public Library, the Library offers a digitized version of Arcadia: Where Ranch and City Meet.
+This comprehensive and excellent history of Arcadia has long been out of print.

-Thanks to a very generous donation from former Mayor and City Council Member Gary Kovacic, the Library now has a digitized version of his book Visions of Arcadia: a Centennial Anthology on our website.
-This excellent historical anthology begins the story that is continued in the companion volume More Visions of Arcadia, and it includes essays and articles about Arcadia's rich history, which is now searchable from home 24 hours a day/7 days a week.
+Thanks to a generous donation from former Mayor and City Council Member Gary Kovacic, the Library offers a digitized version of his book, Visions of Arcadia: A Centennial Anthology.
+This historical anthology includes essays and articles about Arcadia's rich history.

-More Visions of Arcadia edited by Gary Kovacic
+More Visions of Arcadia: A Community Anthology edited by Gary Kovacic

-Thanks to a very generous donation from former Mayor and City Council Member Gary Kovacic, the Library now has a digitized version of his book More Visions of Arcadia: a Community Anthology on our website.
-This excellent companion volume to Visions of Arcadia includes even more essays and articles about Arcadia's rich history, which is now searchable from home 24 hours a day/7 days a week.
+Thanks to a generous donation from former Mayor and City Council Member Gary Kovacic, the Library offers a digitized version of his book, More Visions of Arcadia: A Community Anthology.
+This companion volume to Visions of Arcadia includes even more essays and articles about Arcadia's rich history.

 NEWSPAPERS